Setting Up Media Communications Mesh Cluster with Kubernetes#

 "<mcm-dir>"

-To build MTL Manager you need to fetch and build MTL Library from the source, this can be done by following bellow commands:
+To build MTL Manager you need to fetch and build Media Transport Library from the source.
+It can be done by using the following commands:

 git clone https://github.com/OpenVisualCloud/Media-Transport-Library.git <mtl-dir>